Skip to main content

 Waubee Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
 Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.

 Trophically, Waubee Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
 Waubee Lake reaches 23 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Waubee Lake covers 116 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Within Oconto County's 66 graded lakes, Waubee Lake ranks 39 — below the local median, though not at the bottom.
+Waubee Lake ranks 29 of 62 in Oconto County — solidly in the upper half of the local distribution.

 Eurasian watermilfoil has been documented at Waubee Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 Walleye are documented at Waubee Lake, one of 6 fish species on record for the lake.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.